 You know those clocks that synchronize with the Greenwich world clock for accuracy?
 This one doesn't do that.
-It is handmade though and joins gum grey, smoky beige and surf blue with auras of a summer house porch at dusk.
+It is handmade though and sports a coconut white evoking auras of a summer house porch at dusk.
 Its' rustic complexion comes from a 10 step, 2 day distressing process created through years of trial and error.

 We select pallet wood from Fiji to France that's accumulated a lifetime of nicks and bruises.
 A wooden clock with this much charm and rusticity would otherwise take decades using store bought wood.
 Constructed for permanence, Goathopper wall clocks are to be passed down for generations.